-20. Hi-Crush has always honored its duties under the Sand Purchase Agreement by satisfying all of EOG's frac sand orders.
-And Hi-Crush remains ready, willing, and able to continue that performance.
+24. Hi-Crush has always honored its duties under the Sand Purchase Agreement by satisfying all of EOG's frac sand orders.
+Indeed, given its obligations under the Sand Purchase Agreement and its reliance on EOG's annual minimum volume commitment, Hi-Crush invested approximately \$50 million to construct a mining facility on the sand reserves (obtained through the Permian Basin Acquisition) that were used, in part, to satisfy EOG's orders.
+Hi-Crush remains ready, willing, and able to continue performance of its contractual obligations.
 In light of recent events, the same cannot be said of EOG.